-The "Documentation" annotation can contain the "info" annotation giving a textual description, the "revisions" annotation giving a list of revisions and other annotations defined by a tool [The "revisions" documentation may be omitted in printed documentation].
-How the tool interprets the information in "Documentation" is unspecified.
-Within a string of the "Documentation" annotation, the tags <html> and </html> and </html> and </html> define optionally begin and end of content that is HTML encoded.
+The Documentation annotation can contain the info annotation giving a textual description, the revisions annotation giving a list of revisions and other annotations defined by a tool [The revisions documentation may be omitted in printed documentation].
+How the tool interprets the information in Documentation is unspecified.
+Within a string of the Documentation annotation, the tags <HTML> and

+</HTML> or <html> and </html> define optionally begin and end of content that is HTML encoded.
 For external links see section 13.2.3.
-Links to Modelica classes may be defined with the HTML link command using scheme "Modelica", e.g.,
+Links to Modelica classes may be defined with the HTML link command using scheme Modelica (using its lower case form in the URI, see section 13.2.3), e.g.,